DTRHnet/DtRH-Utility/DtRH-logger/README.md

-# dtrhLogger
+# DtRH-Logger

 ## Overview

 `dtrhLogger` is a Python logging utility that enhances application observability through advanced logging features, thread safety, and configurable options.
-It integrates with the `rich` library for pretty console output and supports various logging mechanisms.
+It integrates with the `rich` library for pretty console output and supports various logging mechanisms including a separate module for trace.

 ## Features